F88/yonokomae/README.md

 - ✅ E2E tests for key flows (Playwright)
 - ✅ Automated data package validation with CI checks
 - ✅ Schema validation for all data entries using Zod
+- ✅ Vitest with isolated test projects (unit and Storybook)
+- ✅ Component testing in real browser environment

 ### In Progress